 We will discuss liquidity later, the main gripe bettors have with Betdaq is the level of liquidity.
-It appears there’s been developments in this area recently though with in-running liquidity exceeding both Matchbook and SMarkets.
+It appears there have been developments in this area recently though with in-running liquidity exceeding both Matchbook and Smarkets.

 Betdaq’s Commission Rates & Calculation:

-In 2018 Betdaq took the decision to offer 2% commission on all exchange bets, thus far it seems to help liquidity.
-In the past Betdaq have offered free credits, but making a long-term commitment to a flat rate of 2% is wise.
+In 2018 Betdaq took the decision to offer 2% commission on all exchange bets, and thus far it seems to help liquidity.
+In the past, Betdaq has offered free credits, but making a long-term commitment to a flat rate of 2% is wise.
 It makes their exchange quite competitive for big events…

 - If you had £50 at 4.0 on Betdaq you would win £147.05 after 2% commission is applied.